1989 Chinese protests by region: Ningxia

+Protests in the Ningxia Hui Autonomous Region were concentrated primarily in the regional capital, Yinchuan.
+Hui Muslims also organized street demonstrations and petitions in opposition to the book Sexual Customs.

 Yinchuan银川

 Some of Ningxia宁夏’s first major protests to have occurred were in Yinchuan with students angrily responding to the April 26 Editorial.

 On May 28 numbers dropped drastically when only 3,000 students took to the streets.
 A similar number of people would march again, this time with wreaths and banners, when they heard the news about the June 4 crackdown in Beijing.